 Why you shouldn’t feed tomatoes to iguanas too often:

 - Tomatoes have low calcium levels, which is essential for healthy bones and development.
-This means that feeding your tegu with too many tomatoes can lead to calcium deficiency which is not good for your pet.
+This means that feeding your iguana with too many tomatoes can lead to calcium deficiency which is not good for your pet.